hansmarc/Otis/README.md

 contains a remark and reference to the original source and author.

 Another reason.\
-I wanted to update/upgrade the visual design to a new level, like the win10 flat design.
+I wanted to update / upgrade the visual design to a new level, like the win10 flat design.
 I don\'t like toolbars with a lot of pull-down menus.
 You have to click, click and click endless everywhere to discover what is possible.
 My opinion is that a userinterface should be clear and